Last Updated on April 29, 2022.

 I wrote this article on how to get great sounding mixes using only Headphones, which you may also find useful.

-Don’t mix the entirety of the song in mono, but switch between mono and stereo to be able to compare how everything sounds.
+Don’t mix the entirety of the song in mono, but switch between mono and stereo to be able to compare how everything is going.

 This is a simple step that can save you a lot of time and hard work.